Improving the time to Release Products: Speeding Time to Market (TTM)

 Improve your time to market with controlled product development processes

-When you launch your product on time you can beat your competition to the market and have more time to collect product revenue.
-This requires controlled product development processes including revision control of components, change control on products and information that is shared early and often.
-When your product development process is controlled your time to market is more predictable and the team has the flexibility to handle the unexpected hiccups that will always happen.
+When you launch your product on time, you can beat your competition to the market and enjoy first-mover advantages.
+Doing so requires controlled product development processes including revision control of components and accelerated change review processes.
+When your product development process is cloud-enabled, your internal and external suppliers can get products to customers faster and avoid unnecessary risks and costly consequences.